jnozzi/cocoadev.com/markdown/GetIPAddress.md

 ----

-If you want to get the WAN of the computer, you can run this Perl script throught General/NSTask:
+If you want to get the WAN of the computer, you can run this Perl script throught NSTask:

 #!/usr/bin/perl